Ergodicity of Sublinear Markovian Semigroups: Dynamical systems on sublinear expectation spaces and ergodicity

+The ergodicity concept in the sublinear situation is very subtle due to the absence of the linearity for functionals.
+The essence of the ergodicity is indecomposibility of dynamical systems.
+However, unlike in the classical ergodic theory, a set $A$ satisfying $ \E{\rm I}_{A}=1$ does not imply $ \E{\rm I}_{A^c}=0$ as the sublinear expectation $ \E$ only satisfies

+In fact it is quite possible that $ \E{\rm I}_{A}=1$ and $ \E{\rm I}_{A^c}=1$.
+As a consequence, it is not viable to extend the classical definition of ergodicity which says that any invariant set $A$ has either probability $0$ or $1$ to $ \E I_A=0$ or $1$ in the sublinear case.

-The sublinear situation is very subtle due to short of the linearity for functionals.
-As a consequence, it is lack of the dominated convergence and the Riesz representation.
-This creates a lot of difficulty to the analysis of its dynamics.
-But the topology of a sublinear expectation space is still rich enough for us to define the ergodicity, which is in line with the classical definition in measure theoretical ergodic theory.
-However, this mission may not be possible in a nonlinear expectation space without assuming condition (iii) and (iv) in Definition \ref{zhao522}.
-We observe that three different forms of ergodicity in terms of invariant sets, spectrum of transformation operators and strong law of large numbers are still equivalent under the sublinear expectation setting with slightly stronger functionals satisfying the strong regularity given below.
+The nonadditivity also creates a lot of technical difficulty to the analysis of its dynamics due to the missing of many important analysis tools such as the dominated convergence and the Riesz representation.
+But the topology of a sublinear expectation space is still rich enough for us to define the ergodicity in which the indecomposability is the most important property to survive.
+This is in line with the classical definition in measure theoretical ergodic theory.
+We observe that three different forms of ergodicity in terms of invariant sets, spectrum of transformation operators and strong law of large numbers are still equivalent under the sublinear expectation setting with slightly stronger functionals satisfying the regularity given below.
+Without assuming conditions (iii) and (iv) in Definition \ref{zhao522}, it is still not clear how to define ergodicity in line with indecomposability.